andrewmr/travellingsalesman/README.md

 Problem files
 -------------

 A small set of problem files can be found under the `problems` directory.
+These are all problems for an undirected graph.